 Wait, does that mean anyone can connect to my mobile hotspot, even strangers?

-Pretty neat, but how much does a mobile hotspot cost?
+Pretty neat, but how much do mobile Wi-Fi hotspots cost?

 Well, that depends.
 You can get a compact, dedicated mobile hotspot for anywhere from $100 to free through your wireless carrier (including AT&T, Sprint, T-Mobile, and Verizon Wireless) … as long as you’re willing to sign a two-year service contract, that is.
 If you’d rather not sign a contract, expect to pay more—as in $200 and up.

 Meanwhile, most recent iPhones and Android phones can double as mobile hotspots—indeed, you probably have a portable hotspot sitting in your pocket right now.
 Check your phone’s documentation to see if your handset comes with a mobile hotspot feature.

 Do I need a wireless plan to go with my mobile hotspot?

 Oh yes, and they’re not cheap.
 Wireless plans for dedicated mobile hotspots will cost you anywhere from $35 to $80 a month and up, depending on the plan, and if you go over your monthly limit, you’ll pay the price (usually about $10 per extra GB).

 And don’t forget: a data plan for a mobile hotspot is entirely separate from your smartphone data plan.
 In other words, if you’re already paying AT&T $30 a month for data on your iPhone, you’ll have to pay an additional $50 a month for data through a mobile hotspot.
 If you plan on using your phone as a hotspot, any hotspot data you use will (generally speaking) come out of your overall monthly data allowance; check with your carrier to be sure.